madhav-flutter/luv_it_emotionwave/README.md

 Card is draggable to left and bottom side.
-On dragged to left or bottom, the card should be disappeared If there is no more cards to show, show 110_No Cards Tip
+On dragged to left or bottom, the card should be disappeared If there is no more cards to show, show 110_No Cards
-DO NOT USE 90% / 80%.
-This is usually messing up the UI.

-Make the UI exactly same as the image on the left Consider all data is fixed with current system
-You can use the Korean word copy & paste in here Please generate apk for the assignment
-After created the code, push it to github with your account with public, and share the url to us with your information - name / phone number / cv / github link / apk to suman@hyperhire.in with CC your recruiter